zarr-developers/governance/CORE_DEV_GUIDE.md

 2. **Performance and benchmarks:** As `Zarr` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `Zarr`.
-While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](BENCHMARKS.md) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.
+While every new feature won't scale equally to all sizes of data, keeping in mind performance during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.

 3. **APIs and stability:** Coding users and plugin developers will make extensive use of our APIs.
-The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs, so as `Zarr` matures it will very important to ensure our APIs are stable.
-For now, while the project is still in an earlier stage, spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable trouble in the future.
-Right now we are still making breaking changes with minor version numbers `0.x` and do not have a deprecation policy, but we will work to add one soon.
+The foundation of a healthy ecosystem will be a fully capable and stable set of APIs, so it is important important to ensure our APIs are stable.

 4. **Documentation and tutorials:** All new methods should have appropriate doc strings following [PEP257](https://www.python.org/dev/peps/pep-0257/) and the